omkarsachdeva/suraksha/README.md

 This is where Women Safety Analytics steps in — providing proactive threat detection powered by computer vision and real-time analytics.

 💡 Our Vision
-To build an intelligent safety monitoring solution that:
+To build an intelligent safety monitoring solution that:!

 Protects women by detecting risks in real time